January 11, 2019

 Now it’s time to clean up.
 Create thematic boards, e.g. Cat Art, Marine Landscapes, Newest Paintings.
 Make them clear and pretty - Pinterest community loves pretty.
 Play with boards, here’s the idea - if you have photos from your happy customers - use them!
 Create a board with a fan-generated content and show-off!

 Note that every Pin needs a description.
 No picture should be left without attention, so again - take out our favorite keywords and put them under your pins.
 Add at least 3 hashtags and you’re ready to go, my friend!

 Make your account your personal gallery.
 Add all designs you upload for sale.
 Point users from your other social media accounts to this gallery.
 Put behind those designs URLs to Displate with your unique Art Agent links.
-It will bring you 30% additional commission of a total sale value made through this link!
+It will bring you up to 25% net more commission of a total sale value made through this link!

 Keep up with what’s going on on the Pinterest.
 Pin and comment from the others - it will help you build your community, bring new fans and customers to your profile and give you bigger credibility as an artist.

-Like everything in life, selling through Pinterest takes time.
+Like everything in life, selling art through Pinterest takes time.
 You need to be focused, precise and patient.
 These are just the basic steps, but we totally encourage you to discover it’s full potential.
 Because who knows, maybe it’s a gold mine for you.